 If you are 100% sure all of the above-mentioned components are all ok, then we need to look a bit deeper to find the culprit.

 Jeep Wrangler Knocking Noise When Accelerating

-Let’s look at a few real-word reports and experiences of Jeep Wrangler owners.
+Let’s look at a few real-world reports and experiences of Jeep Wrangler owners.

-At a stop light and accelerating or while i am coasting i hear a god awful knocking noise in my rear end.. and i can feel it coming from the rear end.
-I am hoping to god its not my wheel bearings..
-Any idea what it is??
+At a stop light and accelerating or while I am coasting I hear a terrible knocking noise in my rear end.. and I can feel it coming from the rear end.
+I am hoping to god it’s not my wheel bearings… Any idea what it is??

 Some of the reported symptoms include: